WANdisco/wandisco-documentation/docs/quickstarts/operation/hdp_sandbox_fusion_stop_start.md

 ### Start all containers

-Follow the steps outlined below to start all containers.

 1. Log in to the Docker host via a terminal session.

-2. Switch to the fusion-docker-compose directory.

-   `cd /path/to/fusion-docker-compose`

-3. Verify that the containers are stopped.
+2. Switch to the `fusion-docker-compose` directory and verify that the containers are stopped.

    `docker-compose ps`

    All containers should have an `Exit` state.

-4. Start all containers.
+3. Start all containers.

    `docker-compose start`